Fort Qu'Appelle: Recreation, holidaying and tourism

-The most notable tourist event is Treaty 4 Gathering, is a week-long event celebrating the signing of Treaty 4.
+The most notable tourist event is Treaty 4 Gathering, a week-long event celebrating the signing of Treaty 4.
 The event is held in September, during the week of the 15th.
 Pow wows are held daily during the week.
-See below as to past participation in such events by the perhaps most world-famous person of local origin, 1960s folksinger and activist Buffy Sainte-Marie.

 Aforementioned winter downhill skiing, currently at the Mission Ridge Ski Hill, attracts skiers not only from the town but elsewhere in the region including the city of Regina.